phoenixframework/phoenix_live_view/README.md

 ## Installation

 Currently LiveView is only available from GitHub.
-To use it, add to your `mix.exs`:
+To use it, add to your `mix.exs` and run `mix deps.get`:

 ```elixir
 def deps do